Fresh Fun Flavor

 🍽Equipment

-• Whisk or large spoon for mixing.
+• Whisk or large spoon – For mixing the batter until smooth.

-🥘 Ingredients
+🍋 Ingredients

 🔪 Instructions

-Recipe ingredients all prepped into separate bowls.
+Vanilla lemon poppy seed muffin ingredients all prepped into separate bowls.

 Step 1.)
 Gather up all of your yummy ingredients and pre-heat your oven to 375 degrees.